ackirby88/CS107/homework/HW5/P2/hw-template/README.md

 Marcel Proust is known for writing long sentences.
 The `swansway-chapter1.txt` contains the first chapter of *Remembrance of Things Past*.
 The function `getListOfSentences` will preprocess this file and return a `LinkedList` of all sentences in this chapter.

 **Please implement `get_longest_sentence` and `main` which returns the number of words in the longest sentence.**
-You can assume that anything delimited by a space is a word (see `longest_sentence.hpp`).
+You can assume that anything delimited by a space is a word (see [longest_sentence.hpp](https://github.com/ackirby88/CS107/blob/master/homework/HW5/P2/hw-template/longest_sentence.hpp) for the helper function `countWords`).

 **Note:** `getListOfSentences` reads text from swansway-chapter1.txt.
 You should have the text file in your HW5-final/ directory.
 **Hint:** Use the `reduceRight` method that you implemented.